splynx/docs/files/en/payment_systems/ippay/ippay.md

 ### Add-on settings

-After installation process has completed, you have to configure add-on, navigate to `Config → Integrations → Modules list`:
+After the installation process has completed, you have to configure add-on, navigate to `Config → Integrations → Modules list`:

 ![4.png](4.png)